Assessing significance of heritage assets

 When making an application that relates to a heritage asset it must be accompanied by a description and assessment of the significance of the proposed development or works.

-This assessment is required to be submitted with the following applications:
+A description and assessment of significance is required for the following applications:

 - Listed Building Consent

 - Planning permission for development relating to -

 The scope of the assessment should be proportionate to the scale of the work proposed and the significance of the heritage asset itself.

 Please note that when considering an application for an unlisted building in a Conservation Area the heritage asset is the Conservation Area.
 Conservation Area Character Appraisals are available to help with this.